Jennie C. Jones: RPM

 In these works, Jones opens a dialogue by integrating the modernist histories embedded in the Glass House site and music by artists whose work reflects social and political issues of that same period.
 By layering radical music over Johnson’s unconventional architectural experiments, Jones points to a more expansive history of abstraction than has been generally acknowledged – one that includes voices that had been largely excluded.

 Jennie C. Jones: RPM (revolutions per minute) is organized by Cole Akers, Curator and Special Projects Manager, and commissioned by the Glass House, a site of the National Trust for Historic Preservation.
 The exhibition is supported in part by an award from the National Endowment for the Arts.
+In-kind support is provided by Bang & Olufsen.

 The exhibition is included on all tours of the site, except for the one-hour Glass House Tour.

 Jennie C. Jones (b.
 1968, Cincinnati, Ohio) attended The School of the Art Institute of Chicago, Mason Gross School of the Arts at Rutgers University, and Skowhegan School of Painting and Sculpture.
 She has had solo exhibitions at the Contemporary Arts Museum Houston; Atlanta Contemporary Art Center; Yerba Buena Center for the Arts, San Francisco; The Kitchen, New York; and The Hirshhorn Museum and Sculpture Garden, Washington, D.C.
-She is the recipient of The William H. Johnson Prize, the Studio Museum in Harlem’s Joyce Alexander Wein Artist Prize, a Joan Mitchell Foundation Grant, and a Robert Rauschenberg Award from The Foundation for Contemporary Arts.
+She is the recipient of The William H. Johnson Prize, the Studio Museum in Harlem’s Joyce Alexander Wein Artist Prize, a Joan Mitchell Foundation Grant, and a Robert Rauschenberg Award from the Foundation for Contemporary Arts (2016).
 Jones is a critic at the Yale School of Art, and MFA Faculty at Bard College.